 If someone contacts you asking about the information you hold about them, and what it is used for, the law requires that you provide that information.

-In the long run, it will be simpler to respond to the individual than to have to deal with a complaint made to the Privacy Commissioner or the Communications Authority.
+In the long run, it will be simpler to respond to the individual than to have to deal with a complaint made to any regulators.

 Tip #5: Don’t be misleading